Differentially Private Federated Clustering over Non-IID Data: Introduction

 Motivated by the aforementioned issues of existing FedC methods, we propose a differentially private FedC algorithm, called DP-FedC, with the data heterogeneity and privacy protection taken into account.
 The main contributions of this work are summarized as follows: \begin{enumerate}

-\item Based on matrix factorization, a novel FedC problem is formulated for practical FL applications.
-Then by handling this problem, a DP-FedC algorithm under the computation-aggregation protocol is developed, that alternatively update local cluster centroids and indicator matrices (indicating each sample and the cluster it belongs) through allowing multiple local SGD steps and partial client participation.
-Furthermore, a novel privacy amplification strategy is also proposed to reduce DP noise for better learning performance without sacrificing the privacy protection level.
+\item A novel clustering problem is formulated to overcome the shortcomings of the conventional centralized $k$-means, then applied it to FedC scenarios.
+To handle the proposed FedC problem, a DP-FedC algorithm under the computation-aggregation protocol is developed, that alternatively update local cluster centroids and indicator matrices (indicating each sample and the cluster it belongs) through allowing multiple local SGD steps and partial clients participation.
+Furthermore, the privacy amplification strategy is employed to reduce the DP noise variance for better tradeoff between learning performance (i.e., clustering accuracy) and privacy protection.

 \item Two theoretical analyses for the proposed DP-FedC algorithm are presented.
-One is a privacy analysis, showing that a tightest upper bound of the total privacy loss so far, to the best of our knowledge, is in $(\mathcal{O}(q\epsilon \sqrt{p R}), \delta)$-DP after total $R$ communication rounds, where $0<p, q \leq 1$ are defined in Remark~\ref{remark:remark_dp}.
-The other is a convergence analysis, showing the convergence rate $\mathcal{O}(1/\sqrt{R})$ even for the non-i.i.d. data.
+One is a privacy analysis, showing that a tighter upper bound of the total privacy loss, i.e., $(\mathcal{O}(q\epsilon \sqrt{p R}), \delta)$-DP over $R$ consecutive communication rounds, where $0<p, q \leq 1$ are defined in Remark~\ref{remark:remark_dp}.
+The other is a convergence analysis, showing the convergence rate $\mathcal{O}(1/\sqrt{R})$ under non-convex and non-i.i.d. data setting.

 \item Extensive experimental results are provided to demonstrate the effectiveness of the proposed DP-FedC algorithm on real world datasets, including TCGA cancer gene data~\cite{TCGA_CGCD}, and the MNIST hand-writing digits data~\cite{website_MNIST}, and its much superior performance over state-of-the-art distributed clustering and FedC algorithms. \end{enumerate}